👉 TAP TO SAVE 30% WITH CODE NEW

 In dynasty rankings, you don't often see a 33-year-old as high as Judge is in my rankings.
 But we're talking about one of the most impactful hitters of all-time who has three 50-homer seasons in the last four seasons and has exceeded a .320 AVG, .450 OBP, and .680 SLG in each of the last two seasons, including a .701 SLG in 2024.
 The only other hitters to have a season with a SLG above .700 in the 21st century are Barry Bonds (Four times) and Sammy Sosa (2021).

 You don't need me to tell you how great Judge has been.
-The guy has 368 career home runs in just 1145 games with a career .294/.413/.615 slash line and is a near lock for at least 120 runs scored, 110 RBI, and 50 runs scored over a full season.
-He's also one of the rare below-average contact hitters (75.3% zone, 65.4% overall) who hits for a high average due to his combination of elite quality of contact and a lower chase rate.
+The guy has 368 career home runs in just 1145 games with a career .294/.413/.615 slash line and is a near lock for at least 120 runs scored, 110 RBI, and 50 home runs over a full season.
+He's also one of the rare below-average contact hitters (75.3% zone, 65.4% overall) who hit for a high average due to his combination of elite quality of contact and a lower chase rate.

-Judge is showing no signs of slowing down and it would surprise me if he didn't add another MVP award or two over the next few seasons.
+Judge is showing no signs of slowing down, and it would surprise me if he didn't add another MVP award or two over the next few seasons.

 10. Wyatt Langford, Texas Rangers (24)